Pimpwhippa/object-detection/README.md

 • Train, test and fine-tune the deep learning model YOLOv3 (You-Only-Look-Once) to reach the published mAP (mean average precision)

-• Write a script for reproduction.
-Scripts are in reproduce_code/ coco_to_yolo_comeback_cp.sh, imagenet_allprocess_sshsave.sh,
+• Write a script for reproduction for the data preprocessing.
+Scripts are in reproduce_code/ coco_to_yolo_comeback_cp.sh, imagenet_allprocess_sshsave.sh, firestart.sh
-    firestart.sh